Tejasv-Singh/Tejasv-Singh/README.md

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif">

 ### What I Do
-- 📈 **Quant Enthusiast**: On a journey to become a quant, exploring finance and mathematics
+- 📈 **Quant Enthusiast**: On a journey to become a quant, exploring finance and mathematics along with some ML and DL
 - 💡 **Innovator**: Building projects like **Thirfteazy**, a Web3 NFT-powered thrift marketplace
-- 🔍 **Tech Explorer**: From radar-based drone detection to forensic investigations
+- 🔍 **Tech Explorer**: From radar-based drone detection to forensic investigations and maybe some algo trading bots.

 ## 🛠️ Tech Stack
 <p align="center">